Transpose of a Matrix

 $$A = \begin{bmatrix} 2 & 3 & 4 \\ 5 & 6 & 7 \end{bmatrix}$$

-What will happen if we change (write) element of rows as columns and vice-versa?
+Thinking: What will happen if we write elements of rows as columns and columns as rows?

-We call this new matrix a transpose of the given matrix $A$.
+We call this new matrix the transpose of the given matrix $A$.

 Properties of Transpose of Matrices